aras-p/dingus/testHDR/readme.txt

 * HDR rendering: mostly copied from DX SDK sample HDRLighting (tone mapping, luminance adaptation, blue shift, bloom).
 * Diffuse lighting from environment (9 coeff.
 SH) and direct sunlight with shadow map; using per-vertex ambient occlusion term.
+Shadow map uses DST if available, else fallbacks to R32F.
 * Model is still a WIP version of St. Anne's Church in Vilnius, Lithuania.
   Modeling is done by Siger, see thread at cgtalk.lt/viewtopic.php?t=2505 (Lithuanian).
 The model is not authored with realtime rendering in mind,